 B3 completed its first self-assessment in compliance with the PFMI in December 2013 and, in the first half of 2017 it published the first disclosure to the general public in accordance with the disclosure framework proposed by the CPSS and IOSCO.
 In 2017 the document was updated, adding the changes relating to integration of the markets for cash equities, corporate bonds, equity derivatives and securities lending into the B3 Clearinghouse.
 In 2020, published the third disclosure, which results from a periodic review.
-In March 2022, B3 published the fourth disclosure, which also results from a periodic review process.
-In October 2022, B3 published the fifth disclosure, which resulted from a review process due to the revocation of the CVM Instructions 283/98, from 07/10/1998, 461/07, from 10/23/2007 and 544/13, from 12/12/2013, by CVM Resolution 135/22, from 06/10/2022.
-This version (sixth disclosure) results from the process of inclusion of activities related to the registration of insurance, open supplementary pension, capitalization, and reinsurance transactions.
+This document is updated every two years, or whenever material changes are made to its financial market infrastructures.